hxtree/hxtree/README.md

-## Welcome,
+Hi, I'm Matthew.

-I'm Matthew, a sr software engineer with experience in aerospace, manufacturing, game design, environmental, health, safety, education, stock market, and most recently health insurance industries.
-I develop with **open source software** using [good design](https://m.youtube.com/watch?v=DngAZyWMGR0&pp=QAFIAQ%3D%3D) to address **real world problems**.
+I develop with **open source software** using [good design](https://m.youtube.com/watch?v=DngAZyWMGR0&pp=QAFIAQ%3D%3D) to address **real world problems** from 9:5.
 I like to go far, and perfer to work with a team.
+I have experience range of industires including aerospace, manufacturing, game design, environmental, health, safety, education, stock market, and most recently health insurance.
+Outside of that and consulting, I try to share back what OSS I can.

 *  🦠 OSS Maintainer at [Ouxsoft](https://ouxsoft.com).
 *  💻 Software Engineer at [Nexben](https://nexben.com).